OlympusDAO/olympus-docs/docs/contracts/02_docs/src/libraries/CloneableReceiptToken.sol/contract.CloneableReceiptToken.md

 Burn tokens from the specified address

 *This is gated to the owner, as burning is controlled.
-Burning should be performed through the owner contract.*
+Burning should be performed through the owner contract.

-*This function reverts if:
+The owner is expected to handle spending approval before calling this function.

-- The amount is greater than the allowance*
+This function does NOT check or update allowances.*

 ```solidity
 function burnFrom(address from_, uint256 amount_) external onlyOwner;